HuiMi24/TtcnComplete/README.md

   + `Project->Add Folder to Project...`

 #Notes:
-1. It only support file end with ".ttcn"
+1. It  support file extension ".ttcn", ".ttcn3"
 2. The module name must be same as the file name